sgost/fidisys-website/src/data/blog/integrating-graphql-and-restapis-with-stacked-architecture-in-flutter.md

 ![Image of GraphiQL UI](screenshot-57-.png "Image of GraphQL User Interface")

-### Todo:

-1. describe how to create client using dio
-2. write query, mutation and subscription
-3. look for preview image

 To fetch data from a graphql endpoint, you need to install the [graphql_flutter](https://pub.dev/packages/graphql_flutter) plugin to the pubspec.yaml file.
 This plugin provides APIs and widgets that allows you to fetch and use data from a Graphql backend.
 They include:

 **httpLink:**  sets the graphQL endpoint or URL.